Subscribe: Apple Podcasts | Google Podcasts | Stitcher | RSS

 Lorayne’s life and career shows us how even barriers which many would consider insurmountable can be overcome.

 His landmark contributions to memory training is an essential tome in the library of memorization techniques.
-At 89, Harry Lorayne continues to work and give seminars to large corporate audiences.
-He has even recently completed an autobiography.
+Even now that Harry Lorayne has passed away, I’m sure his legacy will live on.

 Is there Anything Missing From Lorayne’s Memory Training?